Studies show that the brain releases feel-good chemicals when performing an act of generosity—a phenomenon psychologists call 'helper's high.'

 Meanwhile, Reddit user Aerron broke down the psychology behind why many find it hard to accept help or favors without being in a position to repay it in some form.
 "It feels good to help others.
 So maybe if we can let others help us more, we can help others feel good.
 This is a good plan," they pointed out.
 "I never thought of it like that, but I think you're absolutely right.
-Amazing how one sentence can change how you percieve something that has been cemented in your mind for years," responded Reddit user DefNotAHuman.
+Amazing how one sentence can change how you perceive something that has been cemented in your mind for years," responded Reddit user DefNotAHuman.

 Did you know that giving can actually give your brain a ‘Helper’s High?’ #GivingTuesday https://t.co/0v30QyUIhK pic.twitter.com/qfRNiLVMNS— Cleveland Clinic (@ClevelandClinic) November 28, 2017

 As Aerron points out, giving back has a physical effect on your body.
 According to HuffPost, the act of doing good for others triggers the mesolimbic system, the portion of the brain responsible for feelings of reward.
 Studies show that the brain also releases feel-good chemicals when one does an act of generosity—a phenomenon psychologists call "helper's high."
-Such actions have been found to boost self-esteem and overall well-being of an individual, while the increased feelings of social connectedness also does favors to one's self-esteem.
+Such actions have been found to boost the self-esteem and overall well-being of an individual, while the increased feelings of social connectedness also do favors to one's self-esteem.